-In addition to Turn Left at Orion, that I mentioned earlier, you will likely want a star chart.
+In addition to Turn Left at Orion, which I mentioned earlier, you will likely want a star chart.
 One of the less expensive ones that focuses on the brighter objects in the sky is “Bright Star Atlas 2000”.

 I think it makes a great first star chart.
-Great instructions and more than enough to get you started.
+Great instructions, and more than enough to get you started.

-There are a wide variety of optical accessories cons consider.
+There are a wide variety of optical accessories to consider.
 Generally, you don’t have to stick to the brand of the telescope for upgrades.
 But don’t run out and spend a lot of money right away.
 Work with what you have for a while.
 You will have a better idea of what you want after some time spent with your new telescope.

 Join an Astronomy Club